Last updated Tuesday 1 April, 2025 9:50 AM

 Western Australia

-The Western Australian Parliament will next sit on TBA.
+The Western Australian Parliament will next sit on 8 - 10 April .

 Budget Estimates are scheduled for TBA.